hendri1211/qa-technical-test/exam.md

 ## Test Planning

 1. Write test scenarios and test cases to verify the functionality of Create a Job page.
-Apply decision tables, boundary value analysis to test out all the form fields as necessary.
+Apply Decision Tables, Boundary Value Analysis, Equivalence Partitioning to test out all the form fields where necessary.

 URL: https://employers.staging.glints.id/